 It was fifteen minutes to 9:00 AM when we arrived at Park n’ Ride Kahului – the meet-up spot.
 The weather was perfect and my energy was so high I could hike for days.
 They gave us fair warning of the huge possibility that we’d get down and dirty (literally) so we had working clothes on.
 I was so overwhelmed I couldn’t help the grin on my face from showing.
 Ready, set, and go!
 We’re off to start our family adventure.

-We first hiked through deep forests.
-I got to admit my feet were killing me (that’s what I get for eating too much junk and doing little exercise) but I didn’t mind it much.
+We first did a bit of hiking through deep forests.
+The trail was not too long or too difficult; it was just about right to break out a good sweat – ideal for every member of the family to enjoy (even my 7-year old brother handled it splendidly!).
 The thrilling view of the towering trees and the natural sound of the forest were fascinating.
 The best part was having a goal to pursue.
 I felt like a real life treasure hunter: searching for clues, accomplishing tasks, and braving on waters.
 Because the weather was nice and sunny, we got to swim in a beautiful lagoon.
 That’s when I realized fresh water would win over pool water any time.
 We crossed a river and ventured into thicker greens.
 I was having the time of my life – and I was happy to see my sisters were too!